BUGBOUNTYchrisg8691/portfolio-site/README.md

 #### Node v16 suggested

+### If you have trouble running this locally using `npm`, I have included a containerized version using [Docker](https://www.docker.com/)

 ## Build with Docker

-### If you have trouble running this locally, I have included a containerized version using [Docker](https://www.docker.com/)
+*A note for Unix users: Some of the following commands may require `sudo` depending on how you installed Docker and/or configured your installment.
+If at all possible, please look up how to configure Docker so `sudo` is not required, as using Docker with elevated privileges is not recommended for new users*

 #### Follow these steps to build and run using Docker